 Frequently Asked Questions

-This web site's goal is to be the number one source for current fishing reports in Washington.
+NWFR's goal is to be the number one source for user generated fishing reports in the Pacific Northwest.
 It does this by relying on the readers who send in first person fishing reports.
-WL.com gives anglers a place to share fishing techniques, reports, and places to go fish.
-It provides a neighborhood for fishing comradery.
-Readers are encouraged to send in current fishing reports, information on lakes posted, and submit new lakes to add to the data base.
-The bulk of content is supplied by the readers of this site.
-WL.com supports a fellowship of fishers helping one another and being their own forum to improve the fishing knowledge and opportunities in this state.
-WL.com is in a very real sense a giant "online fishing diary" made up of reports from thousands of anglers since it's begining in 1997.
+NWFR gives anglers a place to share fishing techniques, reports, and locations to go fishing.
+It provides a community for fishing comradery.
+Readers are encouraged to send in current fishing reports and share their knowledge and expertise with others.
+NWFR supports a fellowship of anglers helping one another and being their own resource to improve the fishing knowledge and opportunities in the Pacific Northwest.
+NWFR is in a living, ever updating "online fishing diary" made up of reports from thousands of anglers since it's inception as WashingtonLakes.com in 1997.

 Up until April 2005 Mike did all the web design using Microsoft Front Page.
 In July of 2004 WL.com was contacted by Aaron Borg, fishing enthusiast and web programer.
 He made the same suggestion that Mike made to Dave Weitl back in 1996 - "I'd like to help with some neat ideas to improve the site".
 Ten months and uncounted hours of hard labor later, you see the results.
 WL.com is now a searchable database.
 This change has allowed the site to move to a whole new level with rich possibilities and benefits to the readers.
 Now readers can search for old reports, better view current reports, and access information in a much easier and logical manner.
 WL.com will never be the same, and this is thanks in large part to Aaron's hard work and dedication.
 We all owe him a huge THANK YOU for his efforts.

-If there is no recent report it's because no one has sent in a report for me to post.
-This site relies on readers to submit reports and tell us about lakes that aren't yet in the data base.
-In the last few years, I've seen a tremendous increase in the number of reports people have sent in.
-I hope that continues.
-The idea is simple- you tell me how you did on a lake, I tell you how I did.
-Enough of us telling each other adds up to a useful tool for deciding where we want to fish and what may work well (and what may not work).
+If there is no recent report it's because no one has sent in a report for us to post.
+NWFR relies on readers to submit reports.
+The idea is simple- you tell me how you did fishing, and I tell you how I did.
+Enough of us telling each other information creates a useful tool for deciding where we want to fish and what may (or may not) work.

-Sometimes reader's express concern that they are giving away their best spots.
-I wouldn't want you to report on your favorite 10 acre fishing hole unless you wanted to share with the rest of us.
-There are well over 3,000 lakes in our state - that's plenty of water to go around!
-Most of the lakes readers send reports on are regularly stocked by WDFW.
+Sometimes our readers express concern that they are giving away their best spots.
+We wouldn't want you to report on your favorite 10 acre fishing hole unless you wanted to share with the rest of us.
+There are thousands of places to fish in the Pacific Northwest - that's plenty of water to go around!
+Most of the locations readers send reports on are well known and regularly stocked by fisheries management.
 They are hardly "secrets".
 But if you feel uncomfortable about sharing a spot - don't!
-You have the option of submiting a "Secret lake" report.
-You can share you're fishing trip but not reveal the name of the lake.
+You have the option of submitting a "Secret Location" report.
+You can share you're fishing trip but not reveal the name of the location.
 Make us guess it!
-Everyone is welcome to this site - whether you send in reports or not. (but we do hope you'll share in the spirit of goodwill that other readers display)
+Everyone is welcome to this site - whether you send in reports or not.
+(But we do hope you'll share in the spirit of goodwill that other readers display)

 "Why don't you have a section for...?"
 I often get a question like "Why don't you have a section for pan fish?"
 The reason is I haven't had a chance to add it, or maybe I never even thought to add it, or maybe I just haven't had the time or energy to add it.
 I definitely look to the readers for ideas and suggestions.
 Unfortunately, I'm not always able to add the things people want.
 I have to allocate the amount of time I have to work on the web site to first keep up to date with submitted reports, and then look to adding new features to the site.
 And, the features have to have enough interest to be used by the readers.
 So you may not always get the sections you request, but I will always give them full consideration and try to respond to you with the reason I decided not to add it.
 Finally, I am always looking for help with this web site.
 If you have an idea and want to "flesh it out" for me, I would be very grateful.
 I am always looking for help, especially as the site grows in size and readership.

-From time to time I receive a report for a lake that may be closed, or maybe the fisherperson is using bait when it's a no bait lake, or maybe some other regulation is broken.
-Usually a reader will pick up on this and send me an e-mail wanting to know what's up?
-Because there are so many lakes in this state, I am unable to keep track of the various regs for each lake.
-So if I get a report and it has something illegal in it, I'm not always aware of this, and it gets posted.
-When readers alert me to violations, I will amend or remove or make note of it on the report.
-There is no way I can keep up with the specific rules on every lake in this state.
-While this web site can provide a lot of useful information, it is the responsibility of each individual to know the regs for the lake they are fishing.
+From time to time we receive a report for a location that may be closed, or maybe the angler is using bait when it's a no bait allowed fishery, or maybe some other regulation is broken.
+Usually a reader will pick up on this and send us an e-mail wanting to know what's up?
+Because there are so many places to fish in the Pacific Northwest, we am unable to keep track of the various regs for each body of water.
+If we get a report and it has something illegal in it, we’re not always aware of it, and the report gets posted.
+When readers alert us to violations in reports, we will review the report and confirm there is a violation.
+We will then remove the report.
+We are unable to keep up with the specific rules on every location in the Pacific NW.
+While this web site can provide a lot of useful information, it is the responsibility of each individual to know the regs for the body of water they are fishing.

 Probably not.
-I've posted most all the maps that are available on the web or from WDFW.
-Many of these maps were made years ago by the then Dept of Game.
-But if I find more I will post them to the site.
+We've posted most all the maps that are available on the web or from WDFW.
+Many of these maps were made years ago by the then Dept of Game but if we find more we will post them to the site.

 The report form is for reports only.
 If you send in general questions to other readers on the report form they will not get posted.
 I try to respond to the sender to tell them, but if there is no e-mail address then the question just gets deleted.
 Questions to other readers should be posted on the WashingtonLakes.com Readers Forum.